getodk/docs/docs/entities-intro.rst

 I use CSV form attachments for longitudinal data collection, should I use Entities instead?
 -------------------------------------------------------------------------------------------

 If CSV form attachments are working well for you, you don't need to change anything.
-In particular, if your workflow involves distinct phases, it may be better to analyze and clean baseline data before feeding it into the next phase rather than automatically flowing data with Entities.
+In particular, if your workflow involves distinct phases such as annual data collection events, it may be better to analyze and clean baseline data before feeding it into the next phase rather than automatically flowing data with Entities.

-Entities can be nicer because you can have automated longitudinal data collection without being a programmer.
-It saves time and reduces the chance for the mistakes that can come from a manual process.
+If there's a need to periodically update your CSV form attachment, you may want to consider using Entities to save time and reduce the opportunity for mistakes that can come from a manual process such as forgetting to update or attaching the wrong file.

 What's the difference between Entities and choice lists?
 --------------------------------------------------------